 Judy brings a wealth of expertise to the MSF Trustee board.
 She grew up with an older sister with learning difficulties so knows, at first hand, what a difference family support can make.
-Judy is looking forward to visiting the Clubs and Play schemes to meet the children, young people and their families and experience MSF’s quality provision.
+Judy visits the Clubs and Playschemes regularly, meeting the children, and their families and observing the quality provision first hand.

 Margaret cares for one of the young people attending our clubs.
 She has retired from teaching, but does a lot of work for local charities on a voluntary basis and is a school Governor.

 Chris Stephens has worked for 35 years in industry in commercial and non-commercial organisations.
 Over last 8 years he has worked in education and learning and in public finance Board roles with City & Guilds Group and CIPFA helping to commercialise these organisations in their evolution as social enterprises.

 Ceri worked as a Play worker for Malvern Special Families and is now a qualified teacher within a small unit for pupils with Special Educational Needs.
 She is proud of the quality of our provision, our dedicated staff, our close collaboration with families and our charity’s vision.

 Sally retired from working as a school nurse at the special schools in Worcester in 2013.
 She is married with four children.
 Sally has been a trustee since 2010.

 Sarah has retired from teaching, most recently as Deputy Head, and does a lot of voluntary work with local choirs and church activities.
 Sarah has supported Malvern Special Families for many years and we are very happy to have her on board officially since 2014.

 Damian Hayes is a businessman who owns an Insurance Brokerage within the local area.